 Tip #1 – Make a date out of it

 My first tip to nail your couples shoot is to plan enough time before and after your shoot to hang out with each other.
-I always ask my couples what their ideal date is, so maybe have a think about this before rocking up on the day.
-Hanging out with each other doing your fav activity will help you release some of the pressure if you feel a little bit nervous about the shoot.
+One of my favorite questions to ask couples in order to get to know them is: what is your ideal date?
+So, why not have a think about this and try to make your favourite date happen?
+Hanging out with each other doing your favourite activity will help you release some of the pressure if you feel a little bit nervous about the shoot.
 Besides, spending quality time with each other (other than getting your picture taken by a stranger) will help you remember the day that little bit more!

 Here are some of my favorite dates ideas, and a few of the ways I like to hang out with my partner:

 - After a sunset shoot at the beach: grab yourself a pizza or some fish and chips, and go sit at the beach to watch the last bit of light fade away.
 Enjoy the peacefulness of the ocean and the calm of the beach at the end of the day.